 The Immigration Division (ID)

-The ID deals with two major matters: Admissibility to Canada and Detention Reviews
+The ID deals with two significant matters: Admissibility to Canada and Detention Reviews

-- Detention Review Hearings – The CBSA detains foreign nationals and permanent residents in certain circumstances under provisions of the IRPA.
-The Immigration Division holds hearings within the first 48 hours of detention, then after 7 days, and then every 30 days to decide whether the individual needs to remain in detention or released.
-Sometimes a bail bondsperson approaches the ID and posts a bond to encourage the Division to release the affected person under certain conditions.
+- Detention Review Hearings – The CBSA detains foreign nationals and permanent residents in certain circumstances under the IRPA.
+The Immigration Division holds hearings within the first 48 hours of detention, then after seven days, and then every 30 days to decide whether the individual needs to remain in custody or be released.
+Sometimes a bail bondsperson approaches the ID and posts a bond to encourage the Division to remove the affected person under certain conditions.